arturolei/misc-programming-notes/notesonPython.md

  * You can merge or split cells/blocks of code as you see fit.
  * Markdown is a lightweight markup language.
 It can be easily converted to HTMl.
 Here is a [markdown cheatsheet.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

  By default, Juypter notebook will think you are writing a code cell.
-You need to click the code segment.
+You need to click the code segment and change it to Markdown.

+ *Variables persist between cells.*

+ **Python Tips and Trivia**
+ - Variables must be created before they are used.
+ - Python is case-sensitive.
+ - In Python 3.X, Print() you can string together arguments given to the print function by using commas.
+ -

+ *Leaving Jupyter*
+ - You can quit by going from File-->"Close and halt", CTRL+ C, then Y to quit in the console.
+ - Kernel-->"Restart and clear output", FILE--> "Close and halt"
+ - You can also save a checkpoint.
+So if you #@#@ up you can go back later.